davidhay25/canshare/input/pagecontent/createform.md

 * defining the form contents (including data types and terminologies)
 * defining the resources that are to be extracted from a QR instance

-This process is described in the SDC IG.
+The extraction process is described in the SDC IG.

 For Observations, all that is needed is to have the Observation.code in the questionnaire item, and include the specific SDC extension in the item.
+The other elements needed are found in the QR

 For other resources, the details needed in the item can vary.

-The Reference Implementation currently supports Observation extraction
+The Reference Implementation includes a form designer (in the DashBoard app) and currently supports Observation extraction in the Form Receiver service.